Paul Budnitz

 Paul Budnitz (born September 14, 1967) is an American entrepreneur.
-He is the founder of retailer Kidrobot, and the social network Ello.
+He is the founder of global entertainment brand Superplastic, retailer Kidrobot and social network Ello.
 He also owns Budnitz Bicycles in Burlington, Vermont.

-Biography

 Early life and education

-Paul Budnitz grew up in Berkeley, California in a Jewish family.
+Paul Budnitz grew up in Berkeley, California.
 His father was a nuclear physicist, and his mother was a social worker.
 He graduated from Berkeley High School and eventually transferred to Yale University in Connecticut.

 Career

 Budnitz is also a film director, and in 1996 he directed the film 93 Million Miles from the Sun.
 In 2001, he directed Ultraviolet, a 13-minute short film.

 Budnitz is the founder of Kidrobot, Ello, Budnitz Bicycles, and Superplastic.
+Superplastic is known for creating synthetic celebrities who appear in social media, music, gaming, high-end collectibles, fashion, animated entertainment, web3 and live experiences.
+The company sells real and virtual products, and has collaborated with Gucci, Fortnite, Mercedes-Benz, Tommy Hilfiger, Christie's, J. Balvin, Paris Hilton, and Vince Staples.

 Personal life

 Budnitz has lived in Boulder, Colorado; New York City; Montana; and Shelburne, Vermont.
 He is married to Sabine "Sa Budnitz" and the couple split their time between Vermont and New York City.